Chart Color Schemes

 Ashcroft has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified five projects likely to affect this region.
-Key initiatives include Hurlstone Agricultural High School Redevelopment, Spring Square by Poly Bankstown, Planning Proposal for 93-145 Hoxton Park Road, 51 Maryvale Avenue & 260 Memorial Avenue, and Frangipane Avenue Apartments.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch identified five projects potentially influencing the region.
+Major initiatives include Hurlstone Agricultural High School Redevelopment, Planning Proposal for 93-145 Hoxton Park Road, 51 Maryvale Avenue & 260 Memorial Avenue, Spring Square by Poly Bankstown, and Frangipane Avenue Apartments.

 Professional plan users can use the search below to filter and access additional projects.